-The metaphors of walking and running in reference to a mortal's relationship with God are consistently brush-stroked on pages of both testaments.
-Fascinatingly, the human isn't the only one doing the walking in the metaphor.
-Glance at each of the following verses and record who is described as walking and, if specified, where or with whom.
+The metaphors of walking and running in reference to a mortal's relationship with God are consistent throughout both testaments.
+Fascinatingly, humans aren't the only ones doing the walking.
+Glance at each of the following verses and record who is described as walking.
+If specified, include where or with whom.